On this page

 6–9 hours: the one-destination plan

 Take the MRT or a Grab (20–30 min) to one of: Gardens by the Bay (Cloud Forest is the pick, and it's air-conditioned), Chinatown for a hawker lunch and shophouse wander, or Kampong Gelam for the Sultan Mosque, murals and Arab Street coffee.
 Eat one proper hawker meal — it's the single highest-value use of a Singapore layover.
+(For opening hours on the day, cross-check Visit Singapore, the Singapore Tourism Board's official site.)
 Then back, with fat margins.

 10–16 hours: the half-day